Guadalupe River State Park: Features

 The park has four miles of river frontage for canoeing, fishing, swimming and tubing.
 Other activities include picnicking, hiking, birdwatching and camping.
 There is a 5.3-mile equestrian trail that can also be used for mountain biking.
 There is a two-hour guided interpretive tour of the adjacent Honey Creek State Natural Area.

-Flora
+Plants

-Bald Cypress, sycamore, pecan, live oak, Ashe juniper, Texas persimmon, cedar elm and mesquite are species of trees that can be found in the park.
+Bald Cypress, American sycamore, pecan, Texas live oak, Ashe juniper, Texas persimmon, cedar elm and honey mesquite are species of trees that can be found in the park.
 Frostweed, antelope horns, snow-on-the-mountain, prairie verbena, twistleaf yucca, lace cactus, agarita, poison ivy and greenbriar are plants documented in the park.

-Fauna
+Animals

-White-tailed deer are common throughout the park, as well as raccoons, armadillos, and skunks.
+White-tailed deer are common throughout the park, as well as raccoons, Mexican long-nosed armadillos, and skunks.
 The Ashe juniper woodland provides nesting grounds for the endangered golden-cheeked warbler.
-The Northern cardinal, lesser goldfinch, American robin, Carolina chickadee, black-chinned hummingbird, chipping sparrow, painted bunting and many other bird species are also found in the park.
+The northern cardinal, lesser goldfinch, American robin, Carolina chickadee, black-chinned hummingbird, chipping sparrow, painted bunting and many other bird species are also found in the park.